KumoCorp/kumomta/docs/changelog/main.md

   `0ns` for sessions for which we had not observed the session opening.
 Now we will assume a start time time of the first record observed for a session, so that some sense of relative time can be gleaned from the trace output.

+* When using the dkim helper and splitting the configuration across multiple files, a missing `domain` or `base` configuration section in any individual file would raise a validation error.